 2. dynamic – assigning Environment Check in Early Exit Check the iteration will be stopped early, if the check is successful.
 This is helpful if we want to apply a threshold, like if allocation amount get less than 10 USD, the iteration cycle stops.

 Allocation function continues to process the iterations until one of those two conditions are valid.
-In Iteration Counter as optional setting, we can assign field (Field Class must be defined as: Parameter) that will show in which iteration cycle, the record is produced.
+In Iteration Counter as optional setting, we can assign field that will show in which iteration cycle, the record is produced.
 By using Result Aggregation option, application will aggregate results produced in each iteration, which can be useful in reducing memory consumption.

 Solution – Results and Conclusion

 So that’s it from technical perspective, let’s see it from data’s.